HimbeerserverDE/www.himbeerserver.de/himbeerserver/var/www/md/index.md

 to display a second bar on a second monitor.
 You can find everything [here](https://github.com/HimbeerserverDE/bspwm-setup).

+# Guides
+I occasionally upload setup guides for services that are difficult to understand, configure or maintain.
+They are listed [here](/cgi-bin/guides.lua).

 # Profiles
 * **GitHub:** [HimbeerserverDE](https://github.com/HimbeerserverDE)
 * **GitLab:** [HimbeerserverDE](https://gitlab.com/HimbeerserverDE)